H3llKa1ser/B00t2R00t/Methodology/Active Directory/Valid Credentials.md

 ### 5) Active Directory Certificate Services (ADCS)

-#### Requirements: User is in the Enrollment Group, Certificate Requesters group, or with Enroll/Autoenroll rights on a template
+#### Requirements: User is in the Enrollment Group, Certificate Requesters group, or with Enroll/Autoenroll rights on a template and a Certificate Authority (CA) exists on the domain.

 Enumerate vulnerabilities in the ADCS for domain compromise